jenkinsci/remoting/docs/configuration.md

       <td>Boolean flag to disable NIO-based socket connection handling, and switch back to classic IO.
 Used to isolate the problem.</td>
     </tr>
     <tr>
-      <td>org.jenkinsci.remoting.engine.JnlpAgentEndpointResolver.ignoreJenkinsAgentProtocolsHeader</td>
+      <td>org.jenkinsci.remoting.engine.JnlpAgentEndpointResolver.protocolNamesToTry</td>
       <td>false</td>
       <td>TODO</td>
       <td>TODO</td>
       <td><a href="https://issues.jenkins-ci.org/browse/JENKINS-41730">JENKINS-41730</a></td>
-      <td>If enabled, the remoting client will ignore the list of supported protocols returned by the server.
-Then it will try to connect by iterating through available protocols till it finds the server accepts connection.</td>
+      <td>If specified, only the protocols from the list will be tried during the connection.
+The option provides protocol names, but the order of the check is defined internally and cannot be changed.</td>
     </tr>
     <!--Template
     <tr>